mui/material-ui/docs/src/pages/guides/typescript/typescript.md

 ## Usage of `withStyles`

-The usage of `withStyles` in TypeScript can be a little tricky for a number of reasons, but
+Using `withStyles` in TypeScript can be a little tricky, but there are some utilities to make the experience as painless as possible.

 ### Using `createStyles` to defeat type widening